 - Day 1: Let your puppy sniff the nail clipper or grinder.
 Give a treat and praise.

-- Day 2: Touch the nail clipper or grinder lightly to each paw.
+- Day 2: Touch the nail clipper or grinder lightly on each paw.
 Give a treat and praise.

 - Day 3: Touch the nail clipper to each paw and squeeze the clipper so the puppy hears the sound, or turn the grinder on and let the puppy feel the vibration.
 Don’t actually trim a nail.
 Give a treat and praise.